bxb100/bxb100/README.md

-Hello 👋, 42 is eveything I know.
+Hello 👋, 42 is an answer for everything.

 ![狗头](https://github.com/bxb100/bxb100/raw/master/png.png)